 Dresner Group Blog

-4 Reasons to Control Your Server Room’s Climate
+4 Reasons To Keep Your Server Room Cold

 Stand inside your server room or your networking closet.
 Is it hot and stuffy?
 Computer equipment produces a lot of heat.
 In fact, a major factor in a server’s stability is its ability to keep its internal components at a reasonable temperature.
 If your server room feels hot, your servers will be struggling to cool their internal components.